leonzfa/iResNet/README.md

 2. Enter folder "CAFFE_ROOT/data", and use MATLAB to run the script "reshape_dataset.m"

-3. Open terminal, enter folder "CAFFE_ROOT/data", and run the script "make_lmdbs.sh"
+3. Open terminal, enter folder "CAFFE_ROOT/data", and run the script "make_lmdbs.sh" (replace CAFFE_ROOT first):
 ```
 sh ./make_lmdbs.sh
 ```

-Note that, if you want to make lmdb for Scene Flow dataset, you should first download the dataset(https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html).
-This dataset is large and may cost you a long
+Note that, if folder xxxx_lmdb exists, you should first delete this folder, in order to correctly making lmdbs.
+Besides, if you want to make lmdb for Scene Flow dataset, you should first download the dataset(https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html).
+This dataset is large and may cost you a long time.

-4. Enter folder "CAFFE_ROOT/models/model", and run:
+4. Enter folder "CAFFE_ROOT/models/ROB_training", and run: (replace CAFFE_ROOT in the xxxx.prototxt under folder "ROB_training")
 ```
 python ../train_rob.py 2>&1 | tee rob.log
 ```